 News of one recent sale of nearly 1,000 acres of land to developers prompted protests by villagers who say they have not received any compensation and rely on the land for their livelihood.

 Villagers last week drove out government officials and set up obstacles to prevent the police from entering the village.
 They say one villager, Xue Jinbo, was beaten to death while in police custody.
 Villagers were also angered that Xue’s body had not been returned.

-The talks in Wukan come a day after separate demonstrations farther along the southern Chinese coast.
+The talks in Wukan came a day after separate demonstrations farther along the southern Chinese coast.
 Riot police used tear gas to disperse a large crowd of people who gathered to protest a coal power plant in the town of Haimen.

 In Wukan, Xue, 42, was suspected of leading hundreds of villagers in protests over issues of land use, money and local elections in September that led to two days of rioting, the state-run Xinhua News Agency reported last week.